sunset3512/CompTaG/journal/README.md

 Accomplishments since last update:

-Meet with Braeden and we figured out some of our main issues regarding the Storytelling project.
+* Meet with Braeden and we figured out some of our main issues regarding the Storytelling project.
 We have some ideas to bring up for the next meeting

-Started attending research meetings
+* Started attending research meetings

-Prepped notes for leading Book Club and worked with Jack to focus on the main ideas that I will be presenting
+* Prepped notes for leading Book Club and worked with Jack to focus on the main ideas that I will be presenting

-* TODO
+Storytelling tasks:

-Continue working on the Storytelling Project.
+* Continue working on the Storytelling Project.
+* Bring up concerns for the Storytelling project

+CompTaG tasks:

-Start diving into the research I learn about in the meetings and figure out the code that is being used there
+* Start diving into the research I learn about in the meetings and figure out the code that is being used there

-Help Jo for next weeks Book Club on (06/17/2024)
+* Help Jo for next weeks Book Club on (06/17/2024)

-Things for next meeting:

-Bring up concerns for the Storytelling project
-Try to have more questions for the research meetings so I can better understand
+* Try to have more questions for the research meetings so I can better understand

 ## (05/30/2024)

 Accomplishments since last update:

-Had meeting with Braeden, Brittany, and Jordan
+* Had meeting with Braeden, Brittany, and Jordan
-Figured out how to push edits and made a good git commit
+* Figured out how to push edits and made a good git commit

-* TODO
+Storytelling tasks:

-Continue working on polishing up the Alice Storytelling project Read the summer book
+* Continue working on polishing up the Alice Storytelling project

-Things to do for next meeting:
+CompTaG tasks:

+* Read the summer book
-Find more questions regarding the project
+* Find more questions regarding the project
-Detail the work I completed
+* Detail the work I completed

 ## (05/29/2024)

 Accomplishments since last update:

-Finished onboarding tasks for CompTag Reasearch group Finished onboarding tasks for Alice storytelling project
+* Finished onboarding tasks for CompTag Reasearch group
+* Finished onboarding tasks for Alice storytelling project

-* TODO
+Storytelling tasks:

-Start working on the Alice Storytelling pages, such as polishing them up and asking more questions regarding specifics.
+* Start working on the Alice Storytelling pages, such as polishing them up and asking more questions regarding specifics.

-[if meeting ...]
 Things to do for next meeting:

-1. TODO
-Start reading the summer book
+* Start reading the summer book
-Begin to figure out which area of research I am most interested in.
+* Begin to figure out which area of research I am most interested in.

 ## Mid-May 2024